Blurryface0814/PCPNet/README.md

 All parameters are stored in ```config/parameters.yaml```.

 ### Dependencies
-In this project, we use CUDA 10.2.
+In this project, we use CUDA 11.4, pytorch 1.8.0 and pytorch-lightning 1.5.0.
 All other dependencies are managed with Python Poetry and can be found in the ```poetry.lock``` file.
 If you want to use Python Poetry, install it with:
 ```bash
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/install-poetry.py | python -
 ```